Delimited File Sources¶

 Ignore route errors.
 If selected, the Server will ignore the errors occurred when accessing the file(s) to which the data source points.

-This option is not meant to be used when the data source reads a single file.
-Its main purpose is when the data source points to a collection of files and you know some of them may be missing.
+This main goal of this option is to ignore files that cannot be found, when the data source points to a collection of files and you know some of them may be missing.
 For example, you can create a DF data source to read a set of log files with this local path:

 When you query a base view created over this data source, the data source will read all the log files in order.
 For example, if in the query you put the condition